XpiritBV/CodeToCloud-Workshop/Challenges/Module0-Introduction/Tasks/INTRO-T001.md

   * High-level architecture
     * Would a microservices architecture be suitable?
     * What container solution would you propose to run the new microservices architecture for a single conference tenant?
-    * Without getting into the details (the following sections will address the particular details), diagram your initial vision of the container platform, the containers that should be deployed (for a single tenant), and the data tier.

 * Choosing a container platform on Azure
   * List the potential platform choices for deploying containers to Azure.